Simponic/JobFindr/docs/Project_Plan.md

 ## Team Organization
 Project Manager: Logan Hunt

+Scrum Leader: Will change periodically so that each member gets a chance lead our scrum meetings.

 Designers and Developers: Hailey Dennis, Jake Cogswell and James Field

 ## Software Development Process